*Due to the Covid Pandemic, piano lessons are currently offered online only.*

-Piano students learn to read notes, compose, and learn early on how to improv with chords and read chord charts.
+Piano students learn to read notes, compose, and improvise with chords and read chord charts.
 Music of all genres is encouraged, while up-to-date curriculum leads students through age appropriate learning.
-Theory - the backbone of good musicianship - is taught through games, hands-on activities, and group classes with other students.
+Theory is taught through games and hands-on activities.
+Winter and Spring Recitals offer students the opportunity to perform for their amazingly supportive friends and families.

 The best part of what I do is to empower music lovers to create and enjoy through their own musical journey.
 I love getting to encourage and motivate students, then sit back and watch their confidence grow!!!